 Kami Project Highlights

-With the recent completion of an updated Preliminary Economic Assessment and Economic Impact Assessment, Alderon is re-booting its Kami Project to take advantage of improved iron ore prices, reduced CAPEX requirements, and available infrastructure.
-With its access to skilled labour, quality infrastructure, and a high-grade deposit, Kami will deliver a quality product that is cost-effectively shipped to customers around the world.
+With the completion of an Updated Preliminary Economic Assessment and Economic Impact Assessment in November 2017, Alderon is re-booting its Kami Project to take advantage of improved iron ore prices, reduced CAPEX requirements and available infrastructure.
+The Kami Project has access to skilled labour, quality infrastructure and a high-grade iron ore deposit, and will deliver a quality product that is cost-effectively shipped to customers around the world.

-Location: Ideally situated in the Labrador Trough, Canada’s premier iron ore district
+Ideally located in Canada's premier iron ore district, the Labrador Trough

-Infrastructure: Year-round access to the global market through via nearby railway and deep-water dock facility; paved highway and powerlines are also easily accessible
+Year-round access to the global market through nearby railway and deep-water dock facility; paved highway and powerlines are also easily accessible

 Strategic partnerships with 100% off-take agreements in-place